simplifine-llm/Simplifine/README.md

 Please raise issues for any new features you would like to see implemented—we will work hard to make it happen ASAP!
 For any other questions, contact us at [founders@simplifine.com](mailto:founders@simplifine.com).

-## ⛮ General computer considerations
+## ⛮ General comput considerations
 We currently support DistributedDataParallel (DDP) and ZeRO from DeepSpeed. **TL;DR** DDP is usefull when a model can fit on GPU memory (this includes gradients and activation states), and ZeRO is usefull when model requires sharding across multiple GPUs.

 **Longer** **Version**: **DDP** creates a replica on each processor (GPU).
 Imagine 8 GPUs, each being fed with a single data point.
 This would make a batch size of 8.
 The model replicas are then updated on each device.
 DDP speeds up training via parallelising the data-feeding process.
 DDP **fails** if the replica cannot fit in the GPU memory.
 Note that the memory does not only host parameters, but gradients and optizmier states.